Favorite Girl

 "Favorite Girl" is a song by Canadian singer Justin Bieber.
 The song was written and produced by D'Mile, and Antea Birchett, Anesha Birchett, and Delisha Thomas also receive writing credits.
-Bieber debuted the acoustic version of his song in his official YouTube account after American country pop singer Taylor Swift used Bieber's single "One Time" as background music in one of her video tour diaries.
-The song was later released exclusively to iTunes as the second promotional single from his debut studio release, My World on November 4, 2009.
+Bieber debuted the acoustic version of his song in his official YouTube account after American singer Taylor Swift used Bieber's single "One Time" as background music in one of her video tour diaries.
+The song was later released exclusively to iTunes as the second promotional single from his debut studio release, My World on November 2, 2009.

 The song is mid-tempo and merges teen pop and R&B elements.
 It debuted at number 12 and 26 in Canada and the United States, respectively.
 It also charted at number 92 Australia, and at numbers 76 and 27 in the United Kingdom and the UK R&B chart, respectively.
 Bieber performed the song on several occasions, most of them being the acoustic version of the song, including as a supporting act on Swift's Fearless Tour.

 Background

-In August 2009, country pop singer Taylor Swift used Bieber's "One Time" as background music and music that she and her friends were dancing to in a tour video diary that she posted on her official YouTube account.
+Singer Taylor Swift used Bieber's "One Time" as background music and music that she and her friends were dancing to in a tour video diary that she posted on her official YouTube account in August 2009.
 In response to Swift using his song, Bieber posted an acoustic rendition of the then never-before heard "Favorite Girl" on his YouTube.
 When asked about his learning of Swift using his song, Bieber stated, "It was really funny because I heard about it from a fan.
 I watched it and it was hilarious!"
 Bieber and Swift then met in person at the 2009 MTV Video Music Awards, and she later invited him to be a special guest on her Fearless Tour when she returned to the United Kingdom.